-Dogwood trees are often planted for the lovely spring flowers, but it can be frustrating when your dogwood tree is not blooming, especially when it looks healthy otherwise.
-It leaves a homeowner wondering “why would a dogwood tree not bloom?”
+Dogwood trees are often planted for their lovely spring flowers, so it can be frustrating when your dogwood tree is not blooming, especially when it looks healthy otherwise.
+It leaves a homeowner wondering, “Why would a dogwood tree not bloom?”
 There are a few reasons.
 Let’s look at what causes a dogwood to not blossom.

 Reasons for a Dogwood Tree Not Blooming

 Too Much Nitrogen

 Many dogwood trees are planted in the middle of lawns and most lawn fertilizers are very high in nitrogen.
 Nitrogen is good for growth of leaves, which is why it makes a good lawn fertilizer, but too much nitrogen can stop a plant from flowering.

 To correct this, stop using lawn fertilizer near your dogwood tree.
 Instead, use a balanced fertilizer or a fertilizer that is high in phosphorus.

 Dogwoods naturally grow on the edges of forests, which means that they spend part of their day in shade and part of their day in sunlight.
 If your dogwood tree spends all day in shade or all day in sun, the dogwood tree may not be able to bloom correctly.

 When you plant a dogwood tree, consider the type of sun it will be getting.
 Your dogwood tree should get about a half day of sun to really blossom properly.
 If you suspect sunlight may be the issue, consider moving the tree or improving the amount of light it gets.

 A dogwood tree not blooming can be caused by improper pruning.
 Dogwood trees do not need to be pruned to keep them healthy, but if you are pruning them for shape, be sure that you only prune them after they have finished blooming.
 Pruning dogwoods at other times can remove the immature buds and cause the dogwood tree not to flower.